AdamKlus/CohortReport/README.md

 If there is no mapping file it will generate reports for all domains.
 If there is no data files it will do nothing.
-If there is missing month in the data the report will be generated but with a bit misleading column names.